A lot of tropes have origins way back when media was still forming; this is one of them.

 Aristocrats are often willing to be polite and even with people of their own rank.
 Moral Myopia, however, often limits it to fellow aristocrats.
 Commoners are just out of luck — especially servants.

-If they're not actively in charge, expect them to be part of the Omniscient Council Of Vagueness.
+If they're not actively in charge, expect them to be part of the Omniscient Council of Vagueness.
 A Regent for Life will pick any one of these titles, especially if they run the People's Republic of Tyranny.
-In that case, only when the Rightful King Returns will restore harmonious social order to the realm.
+In that case, only when the Rightful King Returns will harmonious social order be restored to the realm.